getiuui/react-mx/docs/development/editable-props.md

  - de default value
  - the type of the input to be used
  - the target where a prop should be applied
+ - weather the prop's control should be show by default in the inspector (ex: for and Image component `src` should always be show.
+Same, for a Link the `href` should always be visible in the inspector when selecting an instance.

 ##### Example